-Further, the CMAJ article states that approximately 20% of patients who stop or take less of their antidepressant medication could experience withdrawal symptoms, and the incidence can vary depending on the antidepressant prescribed.
+Further, the CMAJ article states that approximately 20% of patients who stop taking their antidepressant medication may experience withdrawal symptoms, and the incidence may vary depending on the antidepressant prescribed.

 Distinguishing Antidepressant Withdrawal from Depression Relapse

-If you have a patient complaining about these symptoms, you may consider investigating their cause.
-Some symptoms of antidepressant withdrawal, like tiredness and irritability, can overlap with symptoms of depression.
+If a patient is complaining about these symptoms after they stop taking their medication, you may consider investigating their cause.
+Some symptoms of antidepressant withdrawal, like tiredness, anxiety, and irritability, may overlap with symptoms of depression.